 If the club decides it is appropriate for them to deal with the situation Derwentside ASC will follow the procedure outlined in the Club’s Complaints and Disciplinary Procedure.

-This Policy is based on that provided to schools and the ASA by Kidscape.
+This Policy is based on that provided to schools and Swim England by Kidscape.

 Other Helpful Organisations

 Kidscape Parents Helpline: 020 7823 5430 (Mon-Wed 9.30am-2.30pm)